ghacks Technology News

 Setting Preferred Domain Fails In Google Webmaster Tools

-Part of being a webmaster is managing a domain’s backend which refers to administrative and marketing tasks mainly.
 Google Webmaster Tools can aid a webmaster by providing useful information and settings for every domain that gets added to the web service.

 One of the options in Google Webmaster Tools is to set a preferred domain.
 Most domains can be accessed with and without the www subdomain in front of the domain name.
-This means that you can type in ghacks.net and www.ghacks.net to reach the same property.
+This means that you can type in ghacks.net or www.ghacks.net to reach the same property.
 This does not have to be the way and one mistake that new webmasters often do is to miss selecting a preferred domain.

-Domains with and without www are two different sites in the eyes of the search engines unless the site owner tells them that they are the same.
+Domains with and without www are two different sites in the eyes of search engines unless the site owner tells them that they are the same.

 It can happen that search engines list results for domains with www, without www or both.
 The main disadvantage of this is that the link juice that flows to a domain is divided among the two different domains weakening the domain.